JamesZhang2/Scrabble-Phoney-Trainer/README.md

 - Random: Pick a random valid word, and generate a random word with the same number of characters.
 If the word happens to be valid, generate another one.
   - Example: `CAT -> EWM`
   - This mode should be the easiest since most random string of characters and not valid words.
 - Random-VC: Pick a random valid word, and generate a random word with the same number of characters.
-If the `i`th letter of the valid word is a vowel, then so is the ith letter of the random word.
+If the `i`th letter of the valid word is a vowel, then so is the `i`th letter of the random word.
 The same goes for consonants.
 If the word happens to be valid, generate another one.
   - Example: `CAT -> LIK`
 - Single: Pick a random valid word, and change one random letter of the word to another random letter.
 If the word happens to be valid, generate another one.
   - Example: `CAT -> CAU`